-Academic Services welcomes calls from faculty members regarding student-athletes.
-That office sends out midterm grade and attendance requests each quarter; responses help the Athletic Department deal promptly with potential problems.
+Academic Services welcomes calls from faculty members regarding studentathletes.
+Faculty may submit any concerns about student-athletes via the CAESAR midterm feedback form.
 Both performance and attendance of first-year students are of special concern.
 To contact the assistant athletic director for Academic Student Services and Student Development or any of the academic advisers, call 491-7890.

 c.
-Classes or Examinations Missed due to the Athletics
+Classes or Examinations Missed due to Athletics

 Competition schedules are reviewed and approved by the faculty Committee on Athletics and Recreation (CAR).
 All student-athletes are expected to request letters from Academic Services verifying the dates on which classes will be missed due to competition schedules.
 Every student-athlete should inform instructors at the beginning of the quarter about potential conflicts.
-If problems arise from that conversation, the faculty member should call Academic Services at 1-7890.
+If problems arise from that conversation, the faculty member should call Academic Services at 491-7890.
 Both the Big Ten and the Athletics Department try to minimize the number of class days missed.